 How Much Compensation Will I Receive?

-In regards to compensation for lost wages, workers comp will provide you with weekly payment.
-This amount does have a weekly cap, which changes each year; for 2025, this weekly maximum is $1,347 in Pennsylvania.
+Regarding compensation for lost wages, workers’ comp will provide you with a weekly payment.
+This amount does have a weekly cap, which changes each year; for 2026, this weekly maximum is $1,347 $1,394 in Pennsylvania, and the rate is updated annually.
 Your specific weekly rate will depend on your pre-injury salary.

 Why Do I Need a Workers’ Compensation Lawyer in Hazleton?